vijithassar/memento/README.md

 # Overview #

 memento.js binds data to regions of audio or video and allows you to quickly recall the results at any point during playback or scrubbing.
-Calling the .data() method on a memento object will retrieve the data corresponding to that point in time.
-Calling the .data() method repeatedly at different points in time will retrieve different data.
+Calling the .bang() method on a memento object will retrieve the data corresponding to that point in time.
+Calling the .bang() method repeatedly at different points in time will retrieve different data.

 Conceptually, memento can be thought of as a way to slave all JavaScript execution to the playback as defined by the bound media node.
 It doesn't meaningfully use JavaScript events, though.
 Instead, it wraps around a playable media node and a queryable data structure, and then uses timing information from the former to deliver dynamic data payloads from the latter that automatically change over time.